Sanjay-k-m/Sanjay-k-m/README.md

 ## 💡 About Me

-I’m an introvert who enjoys building meaningful software that solves real-world problems.
+I'm an introvert who enjoys building meaningful software that solves real-world problems.
 I believe in deep focus, clean code, and continuous learning — one project at a time.

 ---